Diabloxx/Yumi-Sugoi/README.md

 # Yumi Sugoi Discord AI Chatbot

-Yumi Sugoi is a modular, multi-persona Discord AI chatbot powered by OpenAI and self-learning Q&A. She supports per-user and per-server persona modes, persistent memory, and a modern Discord experience.
+Yumi Sugoi is a modular, multi-persona Discord AI chatbot powered by Ollama and self-learning Q&A. She supports per-user and per-server persona modes, persistent memory, and a modern Discord experience.

 ## Features
-- Multiple persona modes (normal, mistress, bdsm, girlfriend, wifey)
+- Multiple persona modes (normal, mistress, bdsm, girlfriend, wifey, tsundere, shy, and more)
 - Per-user and per-server mode switching (with persistence)
 - Self-learning Q&A (teachable by users)
+- Local LLM integration with Ollama (using gemma3:4b by default)
 - Persistent per-user name memory
 - Human-like typing and chat
 - Discord slash commands and admin support